FredaXin/capstone/README.md

 given the latest commercial activities in a neighborhood.
 This approach has the advantage of being up-to-date, comparing to the traditional method based on census information.
-It can also serve as an early indicator used by a
+It can also serve as an early indicator and to be used by any
 municipality: if certain patterns of business activities emerges, the problem of a neighborhood becomes unaffordable might fellow.